-The ideal strains for SoG growing are those that remain relatively short, respond well to pruning and have a predictable growth pattern.
+The ideal strains for SoG growing are those that remain relatively short, respond well to pruning, and have a predictable growth pattern.
 When creating a Sea of Green, it’s important to get this right from the start!
-While the strains listed below all have a very steady and predictable growth pattern, each have their own strengths too.
-So, what is the best cannabis for SoG?
+While the strains listed below all have very steady and predictable growth patterns, each has its unique strengths as well.
+So, what are the best cannabis strains for SoG?

-A.M.S. is a photoperiod cannabis strain offered in feminized form by Green House Seeds as a cross between two Swiss landrace strains, creating an Indica-dominant hybrid with excellent growth properties and attributes.
-With yields of up to 700 g/m2 of dense, flowers containing 19% THC already, an SoG grow will take A.M.S to the next level.
+Bruce Banner #3 is a photoperiod cannabis strain offered in feminized form by Original Sensible Seeds; a cross between American legends that created a Sativa-dominant hybrid with excellent growth properties ideal for Sea of Green.
+With yields of up to 800g/m2 (2.6oz/ft2) of dense flowers containing 28% THC with uplifting effects, an SoG grow will take Bruce Banner #3 to the next level.

-We’re always keen to learn about the latest and greatest, so let us know your favourite SoG strain in the comments!
+We’re always keen to learn about the latest and greatest, so let us know your favorite SoG strain in the comments!

-As the goal with SoG is a large number of small plants rather than a smaller number of large plants, it’s important to get the number of plants per square foot right from the start!
-You don’t want to overcrowd your grow space but at the same time, it’s essential to maximize the usage of light.
+As the goal with SoG is to grow a large number of small plants rather than a smaller number of large plants, it’s important to get the number of plants per square foot right from the start!
+You don’t want to overcrowd your grow space, but at the same time, it’s essential to maximize the usage of light.
 As cannabis strains don’t all grow the same, there is no single correct number of plants for an effective SoG.
-Depending on how much space you have to work with, you might be able to get away with more, although 1 plant/sq ft is a good rule of thumb.
-SoG grows tend to have a quicker vegetative period than traditional growing methods; one of the biggest benefits of this style of growth.
+Depending on how much space you have to work with, you might be able to get away with more, although one plant/ft2 is a good rule of thumb.
+SoG grows tend to have a quicker vegetative period than traditional growing methods, which is without doubt one of the biggest benefits of this grow technique.

-This cannabis SoG guide covers all the basics of SoG growing and should contain everything you need to get started in the world of indoor cannabis cultivation using advanced techniques.
-It can be a little tricky to coordinate a SoG grow if you’re new to cannabis cultivation, but with the right know-how and attention to detail, even the most novice growers can have their own Sea of Green!
+This cannabis SoG guide covers all the basics of SoG growing, and should contain everything you need to get started in the world of indoor cannabis cultivation using advanced techniques.
+It can be a little tricky to coordinate an SoG grow if you’re new to cannabis cultivation, but with the right know-how and attention to detail, even the most novice growers can soon have their very own Sea of Green!